Frequently Asked Questions

 Can you do the tissue/cell processing including the extraction of RNA/DNA?

 No the facility does not generally do front-end experimental work or nucleic acid extraction.
+Assisteance can be provided with single cell 10X Genomics experiments.

 How will I receive my data at the completion of the experiment?